n0a110w/n0a110w.github.io/index.md

 # all things linux
 {: .fs-9 }

-Just a collection of notes, snippets and other goodies
+...Let this serve as a reference for myself...
-Let this serve as a reference for myself
+...Just a collection of notes, snippets and other goodies...
 {: .fs-6 .fw-300 }

 [security stuff](/notes/security-stuff/){: .btn .fs-5 .mb-4 .mb-md-0 }